Secret Separation

-"Secret Separation" is a song by British new wave rock group the Fixx, from their fourth studio album Walkabout.
+"Secret Separation" is a song by British new wave rock group the Fixx, released by MCA Records in the US on 12 May 1986, with a later UK release on 16 June 1986.
+It was the first single from their fourth studio album Walkabout.
 The single peaked at #19 on the US Billboard Hot 100 chart in July 1986 and peaked at No. 1 on the US Album Rock Tracks chart.
 The single also peaked at #39 in Canada and #83 in the United Kingdom.

 Music video

 The music video features an actor sitting at a control panel observing the band playing in an abandoned building filled with random items.